paulpierre/twig/README.md

 ### Rate limits
 Let's be honest, Twitter has shit rate limits and pre-modern API design.
 I might eventually refactor this to do raw scraping to make raw data acquisition more efficient and faster.

-With all that said you can find the [API rate limits here](https://developer.twitter.com/en/docs/twitter-api/rate-limits). twig.py handles adhereing to these limits for you automatically.
+With all that said you can find the (API rate limits here)[https://developer.twitter.com/en/docs/twitter-api/rate-limits]. twig.py handles adhereing to these limits for you automatically.

 # 📝 Data

 ### CSV output
-- `tweet_id` - id of the tweet, viewable by visiting https://twitter.com/`<target_account>`/status/`<tweet_id`
+- `tweet_id` - id of the tweet, viewable by visiting https://twitter.com/`<target_account>`/status/`<tweet_id>`
 - `tweet_created_at` - when the tweet was posted
 - `tweet_text` - the contents of thet weet
 - `user_id` - the twitter user ID of the engaging user